trustoverip/tswg-acdc-specification/spec/spec.md

 ### Edge section

-The Edge Section, `e` field appears as a top-level block within the ACDC.
+The Edge Section, `e` field appears as a top-level block within the ACDC and denotes the start of subsequent Edge-groups.
 The Edge Section has several reserved fields that may appear as top-level fields within its block.

 #### Block types

 There are two types of field maps or blocks that may appear as values of fields within the Edge Section, `e` field either at the top level of the Edge block itself or nested.
 These are Edges or Edge-groups.
 Edges may only appear as locally unique labeled (using non-reserved labels) blocks nested within an Edge-group.
 There are two exceptions for Edges, compact and simple compact form.
 In these two forms the Edge field value is not a block but a string.
 These exceptions are defined below.

-The Edge Section is the top-level Edge-group.

 Nested Edge-groups may only appear as locally unique labeled blocks nested within another Edge-group.
 The block type, Edge or Edge-group, is indicated by its corresponding labeled subschema, with the exception of the top-level Edge-group, which is the Edge Section and is indicated by the Edge Section subschema.
 An Edge is indicated by the required presence of a node, `n` field in the non-compact variant of its subschema.
 An Edge-group shall not have a node, `n` field.